Population history of West Africa: Iron Age

-The Tichitt Culture, or Tichitt Tradition, was created by Mande peoples.
+The Tichitt Culture, or Tichitt Tradition, was created by proto-Mande peoples.
 In 4000 BCE, the start of sophisticated social structure (e.g., trade of cattle as valued assets) developed among herders amid the Pastoral Period of the Sahara.
 Saharan pastoral culture (e.g., fields of tumuli, lustrous stone rings, axes) was intricate.
 By 1800 BCE, Saharan pastoral culture expanded throughout the Saharan and Sahelian regions.
 The initial stages of sophisticated social structure among Saharan herders served as the segue for the development of sophisticated hierarchies found in African settlements, such as Dhar Tichitt.
 After migrating from the Central Sahara, Mande peoples established their civilization in the Tichitt region of the Western Sahara.
 The Tichitt Tradition of eastern Mauritania dates from 2200 BCE to 200 BCE.
 Tichitt culture, at Dhar Néma, Dhar Tagant, Dhar Tichitt, and Dhar Walata, included a four-tiered hierarchical social structure, farming of cereals, metallurgy, numerous funerary tombs, and a rock art tradition.
 At Dhar Tichitt and Dhar Walata, pearl millet may have also been independently domesticated amid the Neolithic.
+Dhar Tichitt, which includes Dakhlet el Atrouss, may have served as the primary regional center for the multi-tiered hierarchical social structure of the Tichitt Tradition, and the Malian Lakes Region, which includes Tondidarou, may have served as a second regional center of the Tichitt Tradition.
 The urban Tichitt Tradition may have been the earliest large-scale, complexly organized society in West Africa, and an early civilization of the Sahara, which may have served as the segue for state formation in West Africa.
-In the late period of the Tichitt Tradition at Dhar Néma, domesticated pearl millet was used to temper the tuyeres of a oval-shaped low shaft furnace; this furnace was one out of 16 iron furnaces located on elevated ground.
+In the late period of the Tichitt Tradition at Dhar Néma, domesticated pearl millet was used to temper the tuyeres of an oval-shaped low shaft furnace; this furnace was one out of 16 iron furnaces located on elevated ground.
 Iron metallurgy may have developed before the second half of 1st millennium BCE, as indicated by pottery dated between 800 BCE and 200 BCE.
 At Dhar Walata and Dhar Tichitt, copper was also used.
 After its decline in Mauritania, the Tichitt Tradition spread to the Middle Niger region (e.g., Méma, Macina, Dia Shoma, Jenne Jeno) of Mali where it developed into and persisted as Faïta Facies ceramics between 1300 BCE and 400 BCE among rammed earth architecture and iron metallurgy (which had developed after 900 BCE).
 State-based urbanism in the Middle Niger and the Ghana Empire developed between 450 CE and 700 CE.
 As part of a broader trend of iron metallurgy developed in the West African Sahel amid 1st millennium BCE, iron items (350 BCE – 100 CE) were found at Dhar Tagant, iron metalworking and/or items (800 BCE – 400 BCE) were found at Dia Shoma and Walaldé, and the iron remnants (760 BCE – 400 BCE) found at Bou Khzama and Djiganyai.
 The iron materials that were found are evidence of iron metalworking at Dhar Tagant.